Approval and Onboarding Overview

 - 2 students, including SOCs and UOFC members

-END OF ONBOARDING YEAR
+END OF ONBOARDING semester

-At the end of the organization’s onboarding year, the group must have completed all benchmarks with their SOC and submitted a completed constitution and registration form to their Yale Connect portal.
+At the end of the organization’s onboarding semester, the group must have completed all benchmarks with their SOC and submitted a completed constitution and registration form to their Yale Connect portal.
 The organization must also provide a summary of its goals and activities to the SORC, which will be completed in Yale Connect.
 Based on the feedback from the organization’s assigned SOC and information provided by the organization in their year summary, the SORC will decide whether 1) the organization may become a fully recognized organization OR 2) the organization must complete one additional semester of onboarding OR 3) whether the organization must be again reviewed by, and potentially invited in for a conversation with, the larger SORC.

 - the organization’s mission,